Regular Fourier Features for Nonstationary Gaussian Processes: Background

 where $(\Omega_j, \Omega_j') \sim p(\omega, \omega') \propto s(\omega, \omega')$.
 This approximation is not guaranteed to be positive semi-definite since $\Omega_j \neq \Omega_j'$ in general.
 This becomes clear by setting $m=1$ and $x=x'$:

 which is not guaranteed to be real, let alone nonnegative.

-To address this, \citet{samo.2015, ton.2018} construct symmetrized feature maps that ensure positive semi-definite approximations, but implicitly constrain the spectral density to a probability measure.
-Consequently, kernel learning is restricted to this class.
-When approximating a kernel with a given spectral density, the methods introduce modeling error if the density does not satisfy these assumptions.
+To address this, \citet{samo.2015, ton.2018} construct modified feature maps that ensure positive semi-definite approximations, but still constrain the spectral density to a probability measure.
+Consequently, kernel approximation or kernel learning is restricted to this class, and the low-rank approximation is biased and inconsistent (see Appendix~\ref{app:bias_rff}).
+For \citet{samo.2015}, the inconsistency arises only in their Monte Carlo form: their universal density theorem is consistent, but its approximations are generally not positive semi-definite.

 Alternative spectral approaches~\citep{remes.2017, shen.2019} propose parametric kernel families with structured spectral densities for nonstationary kernel learning.
-In contrast, our approach provides a general kernel decomposition for flexible kernel families, requiring neither symmetrization nor a probability interpretation.
+In contrast, our approach provides a general kernel decomposition for flexible kernel families.
+It requires no probability interpretation, is positive semi-definite by construction, and is consistent.
 Table~\ref{tab:comparison} summarizes the comparison.

 A complementary line of work approximates the inference rather than the model.
 Sparse variational GPs~\citep{titsias.2009, hensman.2013} introduce inducing points to approximate the posterior, leaving the kernel unchanged.
 Variational Fourier features~\citep{hensman.2018} replace spatial inducing points with spectral inducing variables within the same variational framework.
 These inference approximations are orthogonal to our kernel approximation.